Reciprocity sheaves: Introduction

 Now the key idea to define reciprocity sheaves is to enhance the abelian group $CH_0(\Xb,Y)$ into an object $h(\Xb,Y)$ in $\PST$.
 It is the cokernel of a map in $\PST$:

 where $\Ztr(X)$ is the object of $\PST$ represented by $X$ and $\Phi(\Xb,Y)\in \PST$ is defined by an analogue of \eqref{eq1.intro}.
 We have

 To give more details, we introduce a terminology: a pair $(\Xb,Y)$ is called a \emph{modulus pair} if $\Xb$ is integral and proper over $k$, $Y\subset \Xb$ is a (possibly non-reduced) closed subscheme and $X:=\Xb-Y$ is smooth and quasi-affine.
-Then, for a modulus pair $(\Xb,Y)$ and for $a\in F(X)$, we define the notion of $a$ having modulus $Y$, or $Y$ being a modulus for $a$ (see Def. \ref{def.modulus}), as a generalization of the modulus in the sense of Rosenlicht-Serre (see Thm. \ref{thm.RS}).
+Then, for a modulus pair $(\Xb,Y)$ and for a section $a\in F(X)$ of a presheaf with transfers $F$, we define the notion of $a$ having modulus $Y$, or $Y$ being a modulus for $a$ (see Def. \ref{def.modulus}), as a generalization of the modulus in the sense of Rosenlicht-Serre (see Thm. \ref{thm.RS}).

 Then $F\in \PST$ is defined to have reciprocity (or to be a reciprocity presheaf) if for any $a\in F(X)$ with $X$ quasi-affine smooth over $k$ and for any dense open immersion $X\hookrightarrow \Xb$ with $\Xb$ integral proper over $k$, there exists a closed subscheme $Y\subset \Xb$ such that $X=\Xb-Y$ and that $Y$ is a modulus for $a$.
 The first main result is the following.